mmoran0032/reu2016/presentations/day03_notes.md

 - A nice additional thing, if you want the index *and* the item, is to use `enumerate`: `for i, value in enumerate(user_list)`

-- While loops work similarly to if statements, but will continue performing actions until some condition is met
-  - You need to make sure that you update whatever variable is needed for the condition within the loop, otherwise the loop will never finish

 Example: Srinivasa Ramanujan